 - Companies cannot be linked at this time, sorry.

-- Where does the song appear?: Note that brief phrases can optionally be used to indicate where a song is heard.
-These should be concise and clear, should not include spoilers, and should not end with a period. e.g.:"Take Me Out to the Ballgame" Written by Jack Norworth and Albert von Tilzer Played during the seventh inning stretch of the Dodgers game
+Where does the song appear?: Note that brief phrases can optionally be used to indicate where a song is heard.
+This information should be concise and clear inside square brackets, should not include spoilers, and should not end with a period. e.g.:"Take Me Out to the Ballgame" Written by Jack Norworth and Albert von Tilzer [Played during the seventh inning stretch of the Dodgers game]